 Engenia® Herbicide (BASF, EPA Reg.
 No. 7969-345)

-Applicators must follow the 2019 labeled directions for use.
+Applicators must follow the most recent label directions for use.
 These new labels supersede all prior labels for these products.
 Prior to applying these products in the 2019 growing season and each growing season thereafter, all applicators must complete dicamba or auxin-specific training.
+These may be either online or in-person trainings offered by the product registrants.

 Three new US EPA Agricultural Worker Protection Standard (WPS) requirements went into effect January 2, 2018: